-Necrotizing enterocolitis is the death of intestinal tissue.
-It most often affects premature or sick babies.
+Necrotizing enterocolitis (NEC) is the death of tissue in the intestine.
+It occurs most often in premature or sick babies.

-Those with a higher risk for this condition include:
+Babies at higher risk for the condition include:

 - Premature infants

 - Infants who are fed formula rather than human milk.
 (Human milk contains growth factors, antibodies and immune cells which may help prevent the problem.)